Historic Structure Reports (HSR): What They Are and Why They Are Important

 Though it is important to keep historic properties true to their original architectural style, it is a common misconception that historic buildings can’t be changed.
 Take for instance a property acquired by The Menokin Foundation that was designated a National Historic Landmark in 1971.
 This property secured its spot in history because the house in the Northern Neck of Virginia was built by Francis Lightfoot Lee, one of the signers of the Declaration of Independence.
 The home was constructed in 1774 and stayed in the family until the late 20th-century.

-Encore Sustainable Design, led by Ward Bucher, is serving as the Historical Architect on the Menokin Project team and was principal author of the Menokin HSR,.
+Encore Sustainable Architects, led by Ward Bucher, is serving as the Historical Architect on the Menokin Project team and was principal author of the Menokin HSR,.
 The full project team is led by architecture firm Machado Silvetti Associates (MSA) and supported by John Fidler Preservation Technology, Silman structural engineers, and many others.
 This is no ordinary preservation project, and the team is currently creating a revolutionary re-imagining of the home as it once existed in the 18th-century.

 The Historic Structure Report for the Menokin House project was completed by Bucher and his team in one year and developed into two volumes of several hundred pages.
 In the process of its drafting, numerous discoveries were made and documented including 1930’s drawings and photographs of the building commissioned by the Historic American Building Survey (HABS), original architectural drawings found in the attic of Lee’s father-in-law’s home, and the location of the home’s original living room decor and furnishings which were installed as an exhibit in the Virginia Museum of History and Culture.